Top things to do in the Grampians in regional Victoria

 Peaks rise at peculiar angles and rock ledges hang precariously over deep gorges.
 This dramatic, rugged landscape is the result of an act of geological violence that took place millions of years ago.
 A continental shift forced the ancient shoreline inland, buckling and folding the land to form the Grampian Ranges; or Gariwerd as it is known to Indigenous Australians.

-At around 168,000 hectares, the Grampians National Park is large and diverse.
-It’s dotted with peaks, forests and waterfalls and is home to a huge array of native animals and plants.
+At around 168,000 hectares, the Grampians National Park is large and topographically diverse.
+It’s punctuated with soaring peaks, dense forests and plunging waterfalls, and is home to a huge array of native animals and plants.
 It’s also a place of great significance to the Jardwadjali and Djab Wurrung First Peoples, who have maintained a close connection to this land for thousands of years.
 Ancient Aboriginal rock art can be found in several locations in the national park.

 The Grampians are about 240 kilometres (a good three to four hour drive) north-west of Melbourne.
 East of the ranges is the Goldfields town of Stawell.
 It’s home to two legends: the Stawell Gift, Australia’s richest professional footrace, which has been run here for 138 years, and the award-winning vanilla slice at Waack’s Bakery.
 If you have the chance to experience one or both, take it!